Rich heritage, dramatic vistas and a vibrant cultural calendar make the Caribbean island of St Lucia a luxury holiday hit all year round.

 - Select accommodation offers magnificent Piton views

-- Two sandy beaches, linked by a coastal walkway and serviced by beach butlers
+- Enjoy two sandy beaches linked by a coastal walkway and serviced by beach butlers

-- Jungle biking, walking, hiking and bird-watching in the resort's 600 tropical acres
+- Go jungle biking, walking, hiking and birdwatching in the resort's 600 tropical acres

 - Snorkel and scuba dive in the marine reserves just offshore

-- Chocolate tastings and truffle making classes in the onsite Chocolate Laboratory
+- Taste chocolate and try truffle making classes in the onsite Chocolate Laboratory

 - Set on a soft sandy beach with the choice of marina, ocean or beachfront views

-- Spacious residential-style villa suites are all equipped with full kitchens
+- Stay in a spacious residential-style villa suites equipped with full kitchen

 - Complimentary kids' club, non-motorised watersports and health club access